Wintermute0110/plugin.program.AEL.dev/NOTES.md

 # TODO #

- 1. Fix scraper in `Edit ROM/Launcher` menus.
+ * Fix scraper in `Edit ROM/Launcher` menus.

- 2. Make sure ROM scanner does not search/scrape assets whose directory is not configured.
+ * Make sure ROM scanner does not search/scrape assets whose directory is not configured.
+(DONE)

- 3. Make sure scraper does not scrape assets with unconfigured directories when editing ROMs/Launchers.
+ * Make sure scraper does not scrape assets with unconfigured directories when editing ROMs/Launchers.

- 4. Scraper should report which assets it supports.
+ * Scraper should report wheter it supports and asset or not.

- 5. Scraper should cache web pages between searches to reduce bandwidth usage and increase speed.
+ * Scraper should cache web pages between searches to reduce bandwidth usage and increase speed.

 # listitem.setInfo() overlay values and effects #